Best Mountain Bike Knee Pads of 2021

 Why You Should Trust Us

 Our lead mountain bike knee pad tester is Pat Donahue.
 This South Lake Tahoe resident is an industry veteran and is closing in on two decades of mountain biking experience in a variety of disciplines.
 Pat was formerly the Senior Mountain Bike Review Editor for OutdoorGearLab.
 He has a particularly strong appetite for rough and steep trails making him the perfect candidate to test knee pads.
 Also, he has plenty of experience crashing on those rough and steep trails, which only makes him a better fit for the job.
+Pat was assisted by our current Senior Mountain Bike Review Editor, Jeremy Benson, for the testing of the pads in this review.
+Benson has been riding mountain bikes for nearly three decades and has taken his fair share of crashes in that time.
+He has an extensive collection of scars, and these days he chooses to protect his knees with quality knee pads.
+As more of an XC/trail rider, Benson prioritizes pedal-friendliness, breathability, and comfort in the pads he chooses.

 We have a serious addiction to the wonderful world of mountain biking.
 Bicycles and bike gear are always on our minds.
 As a result, we are constantly on the lookout for new knee pads.
-Our test class includes eleven different models from eleven different manufacturers.
+Our test class includes a wide spread of models and manufacturers.
 Our selection includes big, burly knee pads designed to send it and go fast as well as super light, minimalist models that prioritize climbing.
 We rated our tested pads on five metrics: protection, fit and comfort, pedal-friendliness, ventilation and breathability, and durability.
 The compilation of these ratings helps us determine the winners.

 Analysis and Test Results